adelphi-ed-tech/au-courses/content/school-networks.md

 Participation
 ------------------
 Because this is a short summer course (3 credits in 6 weeks), you should budget 10-15 hours each week for course work.
+Wednesday live lab sessions are required, but you will also spend significant time working through course materials at your own pace.

-You must join at least 4 of the live lab sessions.
-During these labs, the course instructors will be available for help with projects and will demonstrate over video and screensharing some of the key techniques of the week.
-We recommend that you join at least one live lab each week.
-Your participation grade will consider your participation in class, timely management of your Trello projects, and participation in Slack and Moodle discussions.
-Smaller weekly assignments (like the networking mini-report) will inform your participation grade.
+Your participation grade will consider preparation for live labs, timely management of your Trello projects, and participation in Slack and Moodle discussions.
+Smaller (ungraded) weekly assignments will also be considered for your participation grade.

 RPI Client or Server Setup
 --------------------------
-For our first project you will configure your Raspberry Pi for a specific educational scenario: a general computer for 4th grade classroom computer station, a setup to teach computer programming for kids, a development server for the Canvas LMS, a web server to host static HTML/Javascript projects, a managed computer lab setup, etc.
+For our first project you will configure your Raspberry Pi for a specific educational scenario: a general computer for 4th grade classroom computer station, a setup to teach computer programming for kids, a development server for the Canvas LMS, a workstation configured with assistive technology to support users with different physical needs, a web server to host static HTML/Javascript projects, a managed computer lab setup, etc. Whatever scenario you choose, your installation should be precisely tailored to meet the needs of your target users.

 You will present your project as a narrated screencast.
 In addition to demonstrating the software, you will upload a report which details: